exakat/exakat/docs/Rules.rst

 Use `'str_repeat() <http://www.php.net/str_repeat>`_ or `'str_pad() <http://www.php.net/str_pad>`_ instead of making a loop.

-Making a loop to repeat the same concatenation is actually much longer than using str_repeat.
+Making a loop to repeat the same concatenation is actually much longer than using `'str_repeat() <http://www.php.net/str_repeat>`_.
 As soon as the loop repeats more than twice, `'str_repeat() <http://www.php.net/str_repeat>`_ is much faster.
 With arrays of 30, the difference is significative, though the whole operation is short by itself.

 .. code-block:: php